-Mindt, Granger etc.), it is important to examine the basis of this claim in some detail.
+I argue that textbook English is a useful target corpus to use in the study of learner language.
+As this claim runs counter to that of other researchers (e.g., Ljung, YEAR; Mindt, YEAR; Granger, YEAR), it is important to examine the basis of this claim in some detail.
 Firstly, the target language which learners are measured by should reflect the learning environment of learners.
-It is not always appropriate to use a general corpus such as BNC or the Bank of English to make comparisons with nonnative-speaker corpora.
-The difference you will find between L2 corpora and those general corpora will be the one between learner English and the English produced by professional native-speaker writers.
+It is not always appropriate to use a general corpus such as BNC or the Bank of English to make comparisons with non-native-speaker corpora.
+The difference you will find between L2 corpora and those general corpora will be the one between the learner English and the English produced by professional native-speaker writers.
 This comparison could be meaningful for highly advanced learners of English or professional non-native translators.
 The output of such highly advanced learners, however, is something which the vast majority of L2 learners in Japan never aspire to.
 We have to consider very seriously what the target norm should be for the learners we have in mind.
-In the present case, it is certainly not the language of BNC, but, rather, a modified English which represents what they are more exposed to in EFL settings in Japan.
-I am fully aware of the fact that the language used in ELT textbooks themselves is unnatural in comparison to the native speaker usage (see, for instance, Ljung, 1990; 1991).
-Pedagogically, however, beginningor intermediate-level texts should contain such modified features of English in order to promote students' learning.
+In the present case, it is certainly not the language of BNC that the Japanese learners of English are aiming at, but, rather, a modified English which represents what they are more exposed to in EFL settings in Japan.
+I am fully aware of the fact that the languages used in ELT textbooks themselves are unnatural in comparison to the native speaker usage (see, for instance, Ljung, 1990; 1991).
+Pedagogically, however, beginning- or intermediate-level texts should contain such modified features of English in order to promote students' learning.
 Given that textbooks, with all of their peculiarities with comparison to L1 corpora, represent the primary source of input for L2 learners in Japan, their use in explaining and assessing L2 attainment is surely crucial.